Alonso homers twice as Mets down D-backs | Devdiscourse

 Alonso gave the Mets a quick lead with a homer in the first and provided their final run in the fifth.
 The two homers give him a major-league-leading 47, five shy of the rookie record set by the New York Yankees' Aaron Judge in 2017.
 The homers by Alonso helped ensure a rare reward for Mets starter Jacob deGrom (9-8).
 The right-hander earned the win after allowing one run -- on a solo homer by former teammate Wilmer Flores -- on three hits and one walk while striking out 11 in seven innings.

 Seth Lugo struck out four in two perfect innings for his fifth save.
-Amed Rosario had an RBI single in the fourth inning for the Mets.
-New York's Wilson Ramos had two hits and reached base three times in four plate appearances.
+Amed Rosario had an RBI single in the fourth inning among two hits for the Mets.
+New York's Wilson Ramos had two hits and reached base three times in four plate appearances (also hit by a pitch).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)